tjmoses/LAMP-DockerCompose/README.md

 ## Setup
 This project is mainly for local development testing of a LAMP stack setup using docker v17+ and docker-compose v3+.
 If you have a Mac, click [here](https://docs.docker.com/v17.12/docker-for-mac/install/) to download docker.
 If you have windows, click [here](https://docs.docker.com/docker-for-windows/install/).
-Also if you have a mac you will need to install [virtual box](https://www.virtualbox.org/wiki/Downloads).
-Windows users will use [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/index) which is already installed on most windows machines.
+Also you will need to install [virtual box](https://www.virtualbox.org/wiki/Downloads).
 Docker for Mac/Windows and Docker Toolbox already include Compose along with other Docker apps, so you do not need to install Compose separately.
 This LAMP stack also includes phpmyadmin.

 ## To Get Going
 First make sure your docker machine is up on your Mac.